LLNL/Silo/docs/Chapter2-Section1.md

   Other options effect the behavior of the HDF5 library as a whole, regardless of which underlying `VFD` is used.
   This difference is notated in the scope column.

-  All of the options described here relate to options documented in the HDF5 library's file access property lists, http://www. hdfgroup. org/HDF5/doc/RM/RM_H5P. html.
+  All of the options described here relate to options documented in the HDF5 library's file access property lists, http://www.hdfgroup.org/HDF5/doc/RM/RM_H5P.html.
   Therefore, rather than duplicate a lot of the HDF5-specific documentation here, in most cases, we simply refer the reader to the relevant sections of the HDF5 reference manual.

   Note that all option names listed in left-most column of the table below have had their prefix "DBOPT_H5_" removed to save space in the table.